 Many surrounding Midwest states have determined their turtle populations can only be managed for posterity by entirely closing commercial harvest (see, e.g., North Dakota, South Dakota, Nebraska, Kansas, Illinois, and Indiana).
 The DNR considered this approach.
-However, as an interim measure and pending the results of HF 2357's five-year study (more below), the DNR has instead determined, and is proposing to the NRC, that commercial and recreational harvest can continue so long as turtles are protected during their peak mating season, egg-laying females are protected during most of their nesting season, and turtles are protected while they are congregated in wintering colonies.
+However, as an interim measure and pending the results of HF 2357's five-year study (more below), the DNR has instead determined, and is proposing to the NRC, that commercial and recreational harvest can continue so long as egg-laying females are protected during most of their nesting season, and with restrictive daily catch and possession limits.
 The proposed rule is structured accordingly.

-Specifically, the proposed rule establishes a July 1 through December 31 commercial harvest season on common snapping, smooth softshell, spiny softshell, and painted turtles.
+Specifically, the proposed rule establishes a July 16 through May 14 commercial harvest season on common snapping, smooth softshell, spiny softshell, and painted turtles.
 The same season dates apply to recreational harvest of smooth softshell, spiny softshell, and painted turtles; however, common snapping turtles shall not be subject to any recreational season but instead shall be open year-round for recreational take.
-The proposed rulemaking also prohibits harvesting on or within 100 yards of a river or a stream between July 1 and July 15.